PrefectHQ/prefect/docs/guides/deployment/choosing.md

 search:
   boost: 2
 ---
-# Choosing how to build and serve a deployment
+# Choose how to serve and deploy your flows

-In this guide, we will help you choose among Prefect deployment creation, deployment serving, and work pool options.
+In this guide, we will help you choose among Prefect deployment serving options, and if needed, work pool infrastructure types.

 We assume that you want to be able to schedule flow runs, so you that means you need a deployment.

-Click on the terminal nodes in the diagram below to go to the relevant documentation.
+Follow the flow chart below and click on the terminal nodes to go to the relevant documentation.

 ```mermaid
 %%{